-Although we did take a look at the ways to cast values to numeric values, this is a feature that doesn’t exist in all databases.
-The ROUND function is one that does exist in most databases that rounds a numeric value to the nearest integer or within a number of decimal places.
+Although we have looked at how to cast values to numeric values in PostgreSQL, this is a feature that doesn’t exist in all databases.
+The ROUND function is one that does exist in most databases.
+It rounds a numeric value to the nearest integer, or within a number of decimal places.

-The ROUND function takes in two arguments, the first is the number, column or expression to be rounded and the second one is the number of decimal places after rounded.
-If you do not include the second argument, it defaults to 0, meaning that it will round to the nearest integer.
+The ROUND function takes in two arguments.
+The first is the number, column or expression to be rounded, and the second is the number of decimal places to be rounded to.
+If you do not include the second argument, it defaults to 0, meaning it will round to the nearest integer.

-Let us run a quick script to make some updates to the track table so that we can take a further look at how the ROUND function works:
+Let's run a quick script to make some updates to the track table so that we can see how the ROUND function works:

 UPDATE track SET unit_price = .49 WHERE track_id = 1;